saudiequity/Abitur/README.md

 #  Hanken School of Economics

-▪︎ Real Estate Investments and Finance  (Heriot Watt University Dubai)
+▪︎ Real Estate Investments and Finance

+#  Kings College London

+▪︎ Business Management

+# Copenhagen Business School

 ▪︎ Phd Thesis about "IT Challenges in Mergers and Acquisitions"